Guides, Italy

 However, where they become overwhelming are when they’re in museums.
 These tour groups act like they own the space.
 It’s especially bad around famous and important pieces of art or history.

-They gather around whatever the exhibit is taking up all the space and talk loudly, impacting non-tour group visitors’ ability to enjoy what they’re looking at.
+They gather around whatever the exhibit is, taking up all the space and talking loudly, impacting non-tour group visitors’ ability to enjoy what they’re looking at.

 There were times in the Vatican Museum where I was trying to look at something and no one in the tour group would move even slightly to accommodate me.
 To make it worse, they tend to stand there for much more time than is necessary.
 The tourists in the group act like they are privileged to stand there because they’re in a tour group and the guide rarely does anything to rectify this behavior.